dorisoy/UdpToolkit/docs/documentation/how-it-works.md

     });
 ```

-For thread-safe events processing in-room scope, you could use other libraries or implement locking (named lock) the room by yourself.
+For thread-safe events processing in-room scope, you could use other libraries or implement locking the room by yourself.